-Raises keystone.exception.URLValidationError if the URL is invalid keystone.common.utils.create_directory(directory, keystone_user_id=None, keystone_group_id=None)
+Raises keystone.exception.URLValidationError if the URL is invalid keystone.common.utils.flatten_dict(d, parent_key=")

 Attempt to create a directory if it doesnt exist.

 - directory string containing the path of the directory to create. - keystone_user_id the system ID of the process running keystone. - keystone_group_id the system ID of the group running keystone.